Skip to main content

 # Creates ./mcpjungle.db in the current directory

-SQLite requires no setup and works well for individuals running MCPJungle locally.
+SQLite requires no setup and works well for individuals running Mcpjungle locally.
 It is not recommended for production or multi-user deployments.
+If you do not provide PostgreSQL settings or a custom SQLite path, Mcpjungle uses ./mcpjungle.db.
+You can optionally set a custom path for the SQLite file using either a command-line flag or an environment variable:

 PostgreSQL

-MCPJungle supports PostgreSQL for production workloads.
-You can configure the connection using either a full DSN or individual environment variables.
+Mcpjungle supports PostgreSQL for serious deployments.
+You can configure it with either a full DSN or individual environment variables.

 Option 1: Connection DSN